scribble-rs/scribble.rs/README.md

 It should run on any system that go supports as a compilation target.

-This application uses go modules, therefore you need to make sure that you have go version `1.16` or higher.
+This application go version `1.16` or higher.

 ## Docker